valeratrades/rm_engine/README.md

 	OR
 	None: assume 20%

+### Solution
++ first iteration: model 1:1 the previous found move of the same scale.
+Simply estimate it as same time horizon with 1 std certainty

++ after: find distance to first cross of matching scale, 10x the area, ensure at least 100 datapoints total, Exponentially weight them and use for expected volatility estimation

 ### Steps
 - get total balance (today means bybit and binance, all margins (sapi and fapi))